reke1608/rekeportfolio/content/authors/ferdinand-avikpe/_index.md

   - '[]'
 ---

-I am a recent graduate from the University of Winnipeg who majored in Biochemistry and Mathematics.
-In my introductory and upper level course work, I have developed a strong passion for science specifically in the fields of biochemistry, molecular genetics, biomedical engineering (nanotechnology) and mathematics.
-This has made me extremely interested in pursuing exciting research and work opportunities in these fields.
+I am an incoming PhD student in Biomedical Engineering at the University of Toronto.
+As a recent graduate from the University of Winnipeg who majored in Biochemistry and Mathematics, I developed a strong passion for science specifically in the fields of biochemistry, molecular genetics, biomedical engineering (nanotechnology) and mathematics in my introductory and upper level course work.
+This made me extremely interested in pursuing exciting research and work opportunities in these fields.

 As a former international student, I have been exposed to a wide range of individuals and cultures.
 As a result, I have been able to rapidly adjust to changes and develop a wider perspective.
 I am always interested in learning new things and enjoy troubleshooting and fixing problems.
 To sustain productivity, I am a detail-oriented person who keeps my objectives, tasks and goals structured.